St. Olaf, IA Demographics

 A map of St. Olaf's Population by Race

-Of the 1,028 places in Iowa, St. Olaf is the 852nd most populous.
+St. Olaf is ranked the 895th most populous place in Iowa, out of 1,026 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+St. Olaf was ranked the 852nd most populous place in the 2020 Census.

 St. Olaf's White Population